 From late October to the beginning of January, Bryant Park is transformed into Winter Village.
 Where the lawn use to be, there’s a big ice skating rink, which is free of charge to use.
 You can buy snacks and drinks from the vendors, and shop for Christmas presents and souvenirs at the Christmas market lining the park.

 The ice skating rink in Bryant Park is open each day 8am-10:30pm

 Christmas decorations in the department stores

 The department stores across the city make a real effort creating enticing displays and decorations.
-Macy’s on Herald Square is probably the most famous and they are known for going all in.
+The Christmas window decorations Macy’s on Herald Square is probably the most famous, and they are known for going all in.
 The Christmas decorations and shop windows are really something special and shouldn’t be missed.
 The 9th floor at Macy’s is dedicated to Christmas shopping and holiday atmosphere.

-In New York you’ll often hear people referring to the Christmas season as “The Holiday Season” or just “The Holidays” so even non-Christians feel included in the celebrations.
-In the stores, it’s more common to be greeted with a “Happy Holidays” instead of “Merry Christmas”.
+In New York City you’ll often hear people referring to the Christmas season as “The Holiday Season” or just “The Holidays” so non-Christians also feel included in the celebrations.
+In the stores, it’s more common to be greeted with a “Happy Holidays” than a “Merry Christmas”.